-This week I am excited to bring you a special guest post by Dorothea Gloria (IG: dorotheagloria), a Filipino actress in New York, who addresses the need to share her own story.
+This week I am excited to bring you a special guest post by Dorothea Gloria (IG: dorotheagloria), a Filipino actress in New York, who addresses the need for diversity in arts and importance to share her own story.
 Enjoy!
 And be sure to check out her new theatre company – TeamTheatre LLC.

 Being Able to Share My Own Story

 Being a Filipino actress in New York, I always auditioned for roles and stories that I could empathize with but these were roles and stories that I could never claim as my own.
 I’ve done a lot of American stories where I needed to do extensive research on accent, pop culture, and even phrases and sayings that have a deeper meaning and that needs context to be said correctly.

 As an Asian, the roles are also limited so I would be cast in different Asian counterparts like as a Japanese, Vietnamese, Chinese, Singaporean, Korean, etc. It feels great to be able to share and perform different stories but there was a need in me to be able to share my own story.

 Related Post: Jinwoo Jung discusses his role as Thuy in the national tour of Miss Saigon

 So I began writing my own stories.
 It started with a piece called “The Sun Tries Dating.”
 It was about a woman who tried different cultures to make someone love her.
 This feels very true to my own journey as an immigrant artist in New York.
 I always felt like there was a need to assimilate and transform, to change, and adapt different cultures for people to like and accept me as a human being.